 You’ll not only reduce the chances of another crime happening, but will also start to restore a certain feeling of normality.
 This is the very first step that most people take to recover after a burglary.

 Acknowledge your feelings

 Denial, anger, shock and sadness are just a few of the emotions which are very common in burglary victims.
-If you want to speed up the healing process, it’s important to come to terms with these feelings, and accept that you’ve got a while to go until things are totally back to normal.
+If you want to speed up the healing process and quickly recover after a burglary, it’s important to come to terms with these feelings, and accept that you’ve got a while to go until things are totally back to normal.

 As the head of your household, you’ll want to put on a brave face, but don’t bottle up those emotions with the world’s most common lie: “I’m fine.”
 Whatever you need to do, make sure you confront those feelings head-on, rather than telling yourself that everything’s okay.

 Whether it’s talking to your close friends, holding family meetings, or getting professional help, acknowledging the torrent of emotions you’re going through is essential to a healthy and speedy return to normality.